kadimetla/doc-adk-training/training/module30-custom-streaming-client/lab.md

-# Module 30: Building a Custom Streaming Client

-## Lab 30: Interacting with a Custom Voice Client
+# Lab 30: Interacting with a Custom Voice Client Challenge

-### Goal
+## Goal

 In this lab, you will run an ADK agent as a backend API server and interact with it using a custom, standalone HTML/JavaScript client.
 This will demonstrate how to build your own user-facing applications on top of the ADK's streaming capabilities.